Iowa Medicare Supplement Plans

 Giving up a retiree plan for Advantage coverage could make you ineligible for the retiree plan in the future.
 Advantage plans replace Medicare; the private insurance company will handle your claims and decide policy rules.

+In 2019, 21% of beneficiaries enrolled in a Medicare Advantage plan.
 Each county will have different policies available.
 Medicare Advantage requires checking doctor networks, copayment requirements, and understanding prior authorization services.

-Advantage coverage provides further benefits than Original Medicare; however, Medigap is designed to go with Medicare, not replace it entirely.
+Medicare Advantage coverage provides further benefits than Original Medicare; however, Medigap is designed to go with Medicare, not replace it entirely.

 You can’t have a Medicare Advantage plan AND a Medigap policy; however, you can have Medigap and Part D coverage.